 Final Modification Recommendation & Report

 The Modifications Committee shall make the determination for the Final Modification Recommendation by majority vote of voting members of the Modifications Committee.
-The Modifications Committee shall send the Final Modification Recommendation as part of the Modification Recommendation Report in relation to the Modification Proposal to the Regulatory Authorities as soon as practicable after the determination but no later than the next scheduled Ordinary Meeting of the Modifications Committee.
+The Modifications Committee shall send the Final Modification Recommendation as part of the Final Recommendation Report in relation to the Modification Proposal to the Regulatory Authorities as soon as practicable after the determination of the Modifications Committee.

 The Modifications Committee shall recommend to the Regulatory Authorities the adoption of such Modification Proposals as it concludes will better facilitate achievement of the Code Objectives.

-The Final Modification Recommendation of the Modifications Committee shall be part of the Modification Recommendation Report which shall include:
+The Final Modification Recommendation of the Modifications Committee shall be part of the Final Recommendation Report which shall include:

 the determination of the Modifications Committee on whether or not the Modification Proposal should be adopted;